Frequently Asked Questions

 Why can’t I order less than 5000 units?

-Well technically you can, but the unit cost becomes incredibly expensive due to the time and wages associated with setting up the machinery for each stage of production..
-It almost costs the same for less pouches as the 1000 pouch price, so that’s why we state it as our MOQ.
+Well technically you can, but the unit cost becomes incredibly expensive due to the time and wages associated with setting up the machinery for each stage of production for smaller volumes.
+So that’s why we state 5000 units as our MOQ, especially as within that 5000 you can have multiple designs/SKUS (so for example, you could order 2500 of two designs).

 How is it that digital printing can only produce matt or gloss finishes, but not both?